Moving faster around the terminal

 The first thing we want to learn to go faster in a shell is how to move around more quickly.
 To start this process, let's learn how to get to the front and back of our current input:

-• ctrl + a - Start of line
+ctrl + a- Start of linectrl + e- Start of line

 Pretty handy! but moving around inside our input can be a little bit more annoying, which is why I prefer to add this to my shells config file: